JakelBehan/Bike_Case_Study/README.md

 # Preparing_and_Processing

 The data was downloaded from the following url https://divvy-tripdata.s3.amazonaws.com/index.html.
+We have been given permission to use the data under this licensing https://www.divvybikes.com/data-license-agreement.

 The Following files are SQL queries made in Google Big Query Sandbox version.
 The Data tables created no longer exist becasue storage is allocated to a set amount of time in the free version on Big Query.
 These queries are used to demonstrate the data cleaning process used For the project.